Gibus21250/Wakupator/README.md

 For testing, you can run Wakupator manually.
 Make sure to set the required capabilities as described in the `Required` section.

+>[!TIP]
-For production, it is recommended to run Wakupator as a service.
+>For production, it is recommended to run Wakupator as a service.

 **Service example:**
 ```